Women in Construction

 - Office of Federal Contract Compliance Programs.
 Administers and enforces three equal employment opportunity laws: Executive Order 11246, as amended (EO); Section 503 of the Rehabilitation Act of 1973, as amended, (503); and the Vietnam Era Veterans' Readjustment Assistance Act of 1974, as amended, 38 U.S.C.
 4212 (VEVRAA).

-- Construction Contractors Technical Assistance.
+- Technical Assistance Guides for Federal Contractors and Subcontractors.
 Assists Federal and Federally-assisted construction contractors and subcontractors comply with the Federal laws and regulations that prohibit Federal and Federally-assisted construction contractors from discriminating in employment, and require that they undertake affirmative action to ensure equal employment opportunity in their workforces.

 - Worker Fact Sheets.
 U.S. Department of Labor, Office of Federal Compliance Programs (OFCCP).